Luftare/workout-timer/PRODUCT.md

 ## Overview

-A Progressive Web App (PWA) designed for mobile morning exercises.
-The app provides a full-screen workout timer experience that eliminates common issues with traditional timers by providing a countdown before each exercise starts and clear visual/audio feedback.
+A Progressive Web App (PWA) designed for mobile morning workouts.
+The app provides a full-screen workout timer experience that eliminates common issues with traditional timers by providing a countdown before each set starts and clear visual/audio feedback.

 ## Core Problem